benkeser/slapnap/README.md

 ## Description

-`slapnap` is a Docker image for to develop cross-validation-based ensemble predictors of neutralization sensitivity/resistance using HIV sequences from the [CATNAP database](http://www.hiv.lanl.gov/).
+`slapnap` is a Docker image for developing cross-validation-based ensemble predictors of neutralization sensitivity/resistance using HIV sequences from the [CATNAP database](http://www.hiv.lanl.gov/).
 The image provides an automated tool for reading the data from the online